wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-build-an-on-page-live-chat-dr.md

 });
 ```

-## Using the Nexmo Client SDK for Javascript
+## Using the Vonage Client SDK for Javascript

 Glitch starts you off with a single *index.html* file in the *views/* folder.
 Add another HTML file to the *views/* folder called *agent.html*.